orsonteodoro/oiledmachine-overlay/SECURITY.md

 These are not easily removed due to the fork nature of git.

-It may be removed directly from this repo but not inactive forked ones in or have non-responding users.
+It may be removed directly from this repo but not inactive forked ones that have non-responding users.

 (WIP) Reports should be done over encrypted messaging.
 Coordinate over e-mail